 8. Dryness ... everywhere

 Your skin can get dry during the menopause – sadly, it’s those pesky hormones leaving your body which causes this.
 Consult a gynaecologist about HRT .
 Visting a dermatologist will also help.
 However, what many women find difficult is intimate dryness.
 For women who cannot take HRT, such as those at an elevated risk of breast cancer, dryness down there can cause real problems when it comes to comfort, exercise and sex.
-A new laser treatment, the MonaLisa Touch, which gently restores the mucosa in the skin to a premenopausal levels is solving this often unspoken about issue.
-Research shows it has a 90% success rate.
+Attending a dedicated menopause clinic will give you access to the latest treatments.

 While it’s true that you’ll have nights when you just don’t feel in the mood for sex, it’s not true that your libido will simply disappear because you’re going through the menopause.
 On the contrary, just like during your normal menstrual cycle when fluctuating hormones made you feel more up for it at certain times of the month, so hormone shifts can lead to dramatic surges in oestrogen, which can make you feel frisky.
 If your periods have stopped, that's another bonus, and your libido will no longer be dampened down by hormonal contraceptives.